Transcription

 - System instructions for transcription and summarization

-Data sent from the transcription model to Intric:
+Data returned to Intric:

-- The transcription model’s generated result (transcription and summary)
+- The generated transcription and summary text

 Step 5 — User sees the response in the browser